 advance registration of classes;

-referrals to the Testing Center for special testing accommodations, including extended time and reader services;
+referrals to the Testing Evaluation and Measurement Center (TEMC) testing accommodations, including extended time and reader services;

 referral for tutoring;

-assistance in locating volunteer readers or note takers;
+assistance in locating readers or volunteer note takers, if available;

 provision of sign language and oral interpreting services;